eclipse-kura/kura/_posts/config/2017-05-07-firewall-configuration.md

 - **Destination Network/Host** - identifies the destination network or host name (CIDR notation).
 Set to 0.0.0.0/0 if empty.

 - **Enable Masquerading** - defines whether masquerading is used (yes or no).
 If set to 'yes', masquerading is enabled.
 If set to 'no', only FORWARDING rules are being added.
 (Required field.)

+The rules will be added to the *forward-kura-ipf* chain in the filter table and in the *postrouting-kura-ipf* one in the nat table.

 As a use-case scenario, consider the same setup as in port forwarding.
 In this case, the interfaces of the gateway are configured as follows: